wiktork6/ItConference/README.md

 # ItConference
-Download the repository and open it in terminal.
+Clone the repository and open it in terminal.
 Change your directory to
 ### `src/main/frontend`
 and type